Sacrifice (video game): Single-player campaign

 Sacrifices single-player campaign begins with a meeting between the protagonist Eldred and the blind seer Mithras on a war-torn world.
 Through voiceovers and cut scenes rendered by the game engine, Eldred recounts to Mithras his background and the events that led to the world's current state.
 Eldred was a tyrannical emperor who ruled over the world of Jhera.
 However, his days of rule were numbered: his subjects were rebelling, and his enemies gathered at the borders of his realm.
 Turning to the mystical arts for a solution, Eldred summoned a demon, Marduk, to eliminate opposition to his rule.
 Marduk proved uncontrollable and ravaged Jhera.
 Eldred fled to the world that he and Mithras stand on.
 The world—having suffered a past cataclysm—was riven into a collection of five floating islands.
-A god rules over each realm, seeking to impose his or her own agenda.
+A god rules over each realm, seeking to impose their own agenda.
 The rivalries among the gods are aggravated by Mithras's prophecy of a traitor amongst them.
 Sensing the opportunity for a new lease on life, Eldred offers his service to the gods.

 The campaign spans ten missions.
 In each mission, the player chooses a god for Eldred to champion, receiving creatures and spells from that god.
 The player can build up a selection of units and spells from different gods by changing Eldred's allegiance between missions; the selections are used in later missions or multiplayer sessions.
 As the game progresses, the player's choices align Eldred with one god.
 Aside from the stated goals in each mission, there are secret objectives that if accomplished bestow bonuses to Eldred's attributes (magical and physical resistance, more mana, etc.).

 Midway through the campaign, Eldred encounters Marduk again.
 The demon taunts the wizard and announces that this world will suffer the same fate as Jhera.
 Eldred warns the gods; they believe one of them supports the demon and fall upon each other to eliminate the traitor.
 By the last stage of the campaign, Eldred has helped one god to kill the others.
 After the end of the wizard's narration, Mithras reveals himself as Marduk.
 Stratos, the traitor, had planned for the demon to appear on this world and deliver the prophecy to the gods.
 Marduk berates Eldred for his naivety and starts the final battle.
 After defeating the demon, the player chooses one of two endings for Eldred: stay and help the last god rule the world, or leave and seek his destiny in other worlds.